 Pricing adds up.
 At $20/month for Plus and $200/month for Pro, the costs are significant.
 And with the Go plan at $8/month, you’re now choosing between four paid tiers — which can be confusing.

 Ads on Free and Go tiers.
-OpenAI started testing ads in February 2026 on the Free and Go plans in the US.
+OpenAI runs ads on the Free and Go plans in the US.
 If you’re sensitive to ads in your AI workspace, this is a consideration.

 Usage limits are opaque.
 Even on paid plans, you can hit message caps during heavy usage.
 OpenAI doesn’t always communicate these limits clearly, and they can change without much notice.